Emasoft/MFR/README.md

 <details>
 <summary><b>Does it support regular expressions?</b></summary>

 Not currently.
 MFR uses literal string matching for safety and predictability.
+This design choice prevents:
+- Catastrophic backtracking
+- Unintended matches
+- Complex regex errors

-Regex support is planned for v1.1.
+Regex support is planned for v1.1 with safety constraints.

 </details>